Interview Query

 Introduction

 Python interview questions feature prominently in data science technical interviews.
-You will likely be asked questions covering key Python coding concepts during a typical interview.
+During a typical interview, you will likely be asked questions covering key Python coding concepts.
 Start your practice with these newly updated Python data science interview questions covering statistics, probability, string parsing, NumPy/matrices, and Pandas.

 Why Is Python Asked in Data Science Interviews?